sallyalways/sallyalways/README.md

 - 👀 I’m interested in data analytics and solving problems with data
 - 🌱 I’m currently learning Data analytics with Dahel
 - 💞️ I’m looking to collaborate with tech companies and bringing solutions that will be of great impact.
-- 📫 How to reach me selya_shetur@yahoo.com
+- 📫 How to reach me linkedin
 - 😄 Pronouns: SHE
 - ⚡ Fun fact: Im a boy mum